Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

     Dataset provided by the lecturers Dr Fung in EE department, HKPU.
 The dataset consists of 469 100\*100 grayscale images.

     Each line in the csv file consists of 10001 number, the first of which is the label the rest is the corresponding image data.

+Teachertest.csv:

+     Another dataset provided by Dr Fung.
+He originally expects us to train with 'Teacher.csv' and test with 'Teachertest.csv'.

+     In this project, we take both file as final test set.

 Test.csv:

     The test set created by partner Wu Han Xi exchange from Harbin Institute of Technology using Matlab.

     The test set consists of 155 60\*60 gray-scale images.
 Each line in the csv file consists of 3601 numbers.

+    The test set has been considered as cross-validation set for this project.

 Some Problem with the datasets: